Alex313031/thorium/other/README.md

 For Polly, run `build_polly.sh` first, and then use the appropriate *BUILD.gn* for your build type from the Polly folder.

-For Android arm64 builds, use the Android folder, including its `android_args.gn` for your args.gn
+For Android arm64 builds, use the Android folder, including its *android_args.gn* for your args.gn, and the `build_android.sh` for building the main apk and system webview apk.